OctopusDeploy/docs/docs/deployments/aws/ecs/index.md

 :::hint
 Octopus automatically adds stack-level tags that propagate to the task definition and the service.
 The full list of these auto-generated tags can be found in our [Architecture repository](https://github.com/OctopusDeploy/Architecture/blob/main/Steps/StepDesignGuidelines.md#tags-and-labels).
 :::

+No more than 20 additional tags can be provided.

 ![ECS Step Tags](images/ecs-tags.png "width=500")